mbolam/DSWS_OpenRefine/1-about.md

 OpenRefine is a [free](https://www.gnu.org/philosophy/free-sw.en.html), [open source](https://github.com/OpenRefine/OpenRefine), Java application, that runs offline in a web browser.

 **You can use OpenRefine to:**
- * Get and overview of a data set
+ * Get an overview of a data set
  * Split complex data fields into more granular parts
  * Clean up tabular data by removing inconsistencies in format and terminology
  * Enhance a data set with data from other sources